physicell-training/cecam23/README.md

 #### Further help
 You can get setup help in our [dedicated PhysiCell Slack workspace](https://join.slack.com/t/physicellcomm-sf93727/shared_invite/zt-qj1av6yd-yVeer8VkQaNDjDz7fF00jA).

-## Key components in code
-If you look in the [code](https://github.com/physicell-training/cecam23/tree/main/code) directory, you'll see:
-* [PhysiCell](https://github.com/physicell-training/cecam23/tree/main/code/PhysiCell) - this is a sneak peak of the upcoming 1.11.0 release, which we'llk use throughout the workshop.
-* [PhysiCell Model Builder](https://github.com/physicell-training/cecam23/tree/main/code/PhysiCell-model-builder) - This is an integrated environment for setting up, running, and visualizing PhysiCell simulations.
-* [PhysiMeSS](https://github.com/physicell-training/cecam23/tree/main/code/PhysiMESS) - This is a snapshot of the PhysiMeSS extension to PhysiCell, which is tailored to ECM modeling.

-We will run most of our tutorials and sessions within these directories, and we'll rely upon this relative pathing.

-## Other suggested tools.
-The setup guides should already suggest ImageMagick.
-We also recommend [Microsoft VS Code](https://code.visualstudio.com/) as a good, cross-platform code editor.

 ### PhysiMESS set-up guide
 With PhysiCell setup you should be ready to run PhysiMESS